Language Teaching Experience G (11382.1)

 Please note that the University takes student conduct very seriously.
 All documentation provided to University staff must be valid and the provision of fraudulent documentation carries with it potentially serious consequences, including suspension and/or exclusion from the University.
 Note that all allegations of student misconduct will be referred to the Associate Dean for Education (ADE) as a prescribed authority for investigation.

-Your engagement in asynchronous and synchronous activities, and reading material will enhance your understanding of the unit content and therefore the quality of your assessment responses.
+Your engagement in both class and online activities, and reading material, will enhance your understanding of the unit content and therefore the quality of your assessment responses.
 Lack of engagement may result in your inability to satisfactorily pass assessment items.
-Assessment items draw upon the learning completed through synchronous and asynchronous tasks.
+Assessment items draw upon the learning completed through class and online tasks, and through Observations and Tutoring.

 Required IT skills

-Required and recommended textbooks are available at the UC library for no charge.
+Required and recommended textbooks are available through the UC library for no charge.

 Work placement, internships or practicums

 This unit includes observations and one-to-one/small group tutoring.
-Students in this unit are responsible for organizing their own observations and tutoring.
-The UC Placement Office will provide administrative support.
+This will be facilitated by the unit convener The UC Placement Office will provide administrative support.

 Placement administration will be handled by InPlace.
 Details will be provided in the first weeks of the semester.

-All assessment items must be typed and spaced to at least 1.5 lines with sufficient margins for comments.
+All assessment items must be typed (12 pt Times Roman) and spaced to at least 1.5 lines with sufficient margins for comments.

 All assessment items must use appropriate citation and referencing conventions (APA 7th edition preferred).